just-buildsystem/justbuild/doc/tutorial/tests.md

 --------------------------

 First, we will create a C++ test binary for testing the correct functionality of the `greet` library.
 Therefore, we need to provide a C++ source file that performs the actual testing and returns non-`0` on failure.
-For simplicity reasons, we do not use a testing framework for this tutorial.
+For simplicity reasons, we do not use a testing framework for this tutorial and place the tests into the same logical repository as the main project; when using additional third-party code for tests (like a test framework) it is advisable to put tests in a separate logical repository so that third-party test code is only fetched when testing is requested.
 Let us place this code in subdirectory `tests`

 ``` sh
 mkdir -p ./tests